nondumiso03/nondumiso03/README.md

 # I'm Nondumiso Mandy Xulu 👩🏽‍💻

 I'm deeply passionate about **technology** and especially anything related to **security**.
-As a final-year Computer Science student and cybersecurity trainee, I enjoy exploring how systems work and how they can be protected.
+As a Final-year Computer Science student and Cybersecurity trainee, I enjoy exploring how systems work and how they can be protected.

 ---